hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 Developing workflows declaratively may feel less natural.
 How do we do that?

-Start with earlier steps, run, debug, run, debug until satisfaction.
+Start with earlier steps, then run, debug, and iterate until satisfied.

-Continue with later steps only afterwards.
+Only then continue with later steps.

-How to run only first step of our example workflow?
-Use `TARGET` step option:
+How do we run only the first step of our example workflow?
+Use the `TARGET` step option:

 ```bash
 reana-client run -w roofit -o TARGET=gendata